 SOC 421: RURAL SOCIOLOGY.
-Surveys the distinctive cultural milieu of rural America and the impact of new developments on its institutions.
+This course surveys the distinctive cultural milieu of rural America and the impact of new developments on its institutions.
 Combines descriptive studies of rural communities with theoretical interpretations.
-Prerequisite: SOC 111.
-CREDIT: THREE SEMESTER HOURS.
+Prerequisite: SOC 111.CREDIT: THREE SEMESTER HOURS.

 SOC 422: URBAN SOCIOLOGY.
-The rise of urban civilization and its effects on the community; the structure, growth, and types of communities; ecological and social organization; trends in present-day communities.
+This course examines the rise of urban civilization and its effects on the community; the structure, growth, and types of communities; ecological and social organization; trends in present-day communities.
 Prerequisite: SOC 111.
 CREDIT: THREE SEMESTER HOURS.